-- A county must have been in the current tier for a minimum of three weeks, except as described in the "Initial step applied on August 28, 2020" section above.
+- A county must have been in the current tier for a minimum of three weeks.

-- A county must meet criteria for the next tier for both measures for the prior two consecutive weeks in order to progress to the next tier; which can be achieved by either or combination of criteria described below:
+A county must meet criteria for the next less restrictive tier for both measures for the prior two consecutive weeks in order to progress to the next tier; which can be achieved by either or combination of criteria described below:

 To move back:

-- During the weekly assessment, if a county's adjusted case rate and/or test positivity has been within a more restrictive tier for two consecutive weekly periods, the county must revert to the more restrictive tier.
+- During the weekly assessment, if a county's adjusted case rate and/or test positivity has fallen within a more restrictive tier for two consecutive weekly periods, the county must revert to the more restrictive tier.

-- Counties will have three days, beginning the Wednesday after tier assignments are announced on Tuesdays, to implement any sector changes or closures unless extreme circumstances merit immediate action.
+Counties will have three days, beginning the Wednesday after tier assignments are announced on Tuesdays, to implement any sector changes or closures unless extreme circumstances merit immediate action.